YoyoSample/blindcode/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory and add your environment variables:
+3. Create a `.env.local` file in the root directory (copy from `.env.example`) and add your environment variables:
    ```
    JUDGE0_API_KEY=your_judge0_api_key_here
    ```